komcharn018/Thai-news-headlines-analysis-for-Google-extension_Machine-Learning/README.md

 4. Once the code is finish complied, the output will be the pickle file `.pkl` of the model which is store in folder `pkl`.<br/>
 5. (Additional) If you prefer to change the model parameters you can do it.

-Note: you can use those `.pkl` for the classification in `extension.py` You can follow this link for the extension part of this project: https://github.com/komcharn018/Thai-news-headlines-analysis-for-Google-extension_Extension
+Note: you can use those `.pkl` for the classification in `extension.py` <br/>
+You can follow this link for an extension part of this project: https://github.com/komcharn018/Thai-news-headlines-analysis-for-Google-extension_Extension